Early Graduation Program

 4. Demonstration of an ability to think critically, synthesize information and draw conclusions.

-In order to support local schools in implementing the 2024-2025 performance-based requirement, the Kentucky Department of Education has developed the Early Graduation Program Performance-Based Requirement Implementation Guidance for Schools and a sample performance-based rubric for school leaders, counselors and other staff responsible for determining performance descriptors and evaluation procedures for the EGP performance-based project, portfolio, or capstone, prior to its implementation in the 2024-2025 academic year
+The Kentucky Department of Education has developed the Early Graduation Program Performance-Based Requirement Implementation Guidance for Schools and a sample performance-based rubric for school leaders, counselors and other staff responsible for determining if the student has successfully met the performance descriptors and evaluation procedures for the EGP performance-based project, portfolio, or capstone.

 Questions